 The write command writes the addressed lines onto the given file.
 If the file does not exist, it is created mode 666 (readable and writeable by everyone).
 The remembered file name is not changed unless 'filename' is the very first file name mentioned.
 If no file name is given, the remembered file name, if any, is used (see e and f commands). '.' is unchanged.
 If the command is successful, the number of characters written is typed.

 The line number of the addressed line is typed. '.' is unchanged by this command.

 !UNIX command

 The remainder of the line after the '!' is sent to UNIX to be interpreted as a command. '.' is unchanged.
-The entire shell syntax is not recognized.
-See msh(VII) for the restrictions.

 (.+1) < newline >